Execution modes

 Reads: workflow input

-Tier-1 LLM call: "extract structured requirements"
+LLM call: "extract structured requirements" (cheap planning model,

 Output: JSON {style, sections, target_repo, ...}

-Step 2 — scaffold Mode 3
+Step 2 — scaffold CLI-agent

 Input: requirements JSON, target repo URL

-Acquires: sandbox (Mode 3, image variant claude-code)
+Acquires: sandbox (image variant claude-code)

-Identity: profile "portfolio-customer-X" injected:
+Identity profile "portfolio-customer-X" injected:

 ANTHROPIC_API_KEY (Claude Code uses)